ContinuumRoboticsLab/OpenTDCRContactModel/README.md

 This is an open-source implementation of a 2D kinematic model of a single segment TDCR.

-Current model implementations are based on Ashwin et al.'s work [1].
+Current model implementations are based on Ashwin et al.'s work^[1].

-Additional details on the backbone representation and optimisation setup can be found in [2].
+Additional details on the backbone representation and optimisation setup can be found in^[2].
 The model available in this repo has been used to simulate the robot interacting with the environment, and consequently generate motion plans for contact-aided navigation.

 [1] K.P.
 Ashwin, Soumya Kanti Mahapatra, Ashitava Ghosal, Profile and contact force estimation of cable-driven continuum robots in presence of obstacles, _Mechanism and Machine Theory_, Volume 164, 2021

 [2] P. Rao, O. Salzman and J. Burgner-Kahrs, "Towards Contact-Aided Motion Planning for Tendon-Driven Continuum Robots," in IEEE Robotics and Automation Letters, vol. 9, no. 5, pp. 4687-4694, May 2024.

 ### Taskspace generation